Note: this post contains frank discussion of mental health issues including suicidal ideation.

 When I finally addressed the depression that had plagued me all my life, orgasms were the last thing on my mind.
 And even if I’d known they were already packing their bags, I wouldn’t have prioritised them.
 What’s a little temporary death compared to the very real and permanent death I was constantly plotting every time I watched a train approach the station?

 The first week, the drugs set in, and with it, some side effects.
 I’d wake up in steaming pools of sweat, feeling like I hadn’t slept at all.
 I’d have hallucinations so harrowing involving things I’d said or done, I’d call up the bemused friend the next day to apologise for being a dick in my own nightmares.
-And a few times, just in that first week, I had a couple of explosive orgasms that honestly, I’m not even sure I conjured up deliberately.
+And a few times, just in that first week, I had a couple of explosive orgasms that, honestly, I’m not even sure I conjured up deliberately.

 And then… nothing.
 And not just physically, but mentally as well.
 My interest in sex shrank to a burnt unpopped corn kernel, which was shocking to me.
-Because even in the depths of misery, I’d always still been able to find someone I wanted to fuck and who wanted the same.
+Because until that point, even in the depths of misery, I’d always still been able to find someone I wanted to fuck and who wanted the same.
 Now, not only did I find the human body faintly repulsive, I didn’t have the energy to go back to the source.
 If the idea of a cheeky day-wank ever flitted across my mind, it felt like a suggestion made in jest, like ‘I’m getting up early to go to the gym tomorrow’ or ‘I’m going to try Veganuary’.

 ‘I tried all the physical things one can try, including an ill-fated self-choking incident…’